-The Brazil-spec Renault Kwid will not only get improved body shell, but it will be heavier and safer than the Indian model.
+The Brazil-spec Renault Kwid not only gets improved body shell, but it’s heavier and safer than the Indian model.

 In the front and side crash tests, the Kwid offered good protection to both the driver and passenger.

 Renault Kwid hatchback has scored a 3-star rating in the seventh round of Latin NCAP (New Car Assessment Programme) crash test.
 One must note that the tested model was produced in Brazil.
 In the adult occupant protection, the hatchback managed to score three stars that makes it safer than the India-spec model.
 The latter one achieved a zero rating in the crash test.

 While the frontal protection and marginal side impact protection of the Kwid was satisfactory, the chest area protection was weak.
 In the side impact barrier test, the hatchback performed pretty well.
 Its side impact structure put off substantial intrusion.
 In fact, the side thorax airbag can avoid life threatening injuries.
 The crash test result also shows that the hatchback provides adequate protection for child occupants.
 In the front and side crash tests, the Kwid offered good protection to both the driver and passenger.
 Pictures – Renault Kwid Extreme Edition

 In terms of safety features, the made-in India Renault Kwid is different from the Brazilian version.
 The Brazil-spec hatchback comes equipped with four airbags as compared to the Indian model that gets optional driver airbag on the top-end variant.
 Other safety features offered on the tested model include ABS (anti-lock braking system), SBR (seat belt reminder), passenger front seatbelt pretensioners and ISOFIX anchorages.
 Read – Renault Kwid Family To Get Three New Models